Moro condemns attack on his media aide – The Sun Nigeria

 While stressing that an attack on any of his aides is practically an attack on his person and the office he is currently occupying, the former Interior Minister described the attack as unwarranted, dastard and heinous, saying there was no reason for such act no matter the level of provocation.

-Senator Moro who sympathized with Ameh over the unfortunate incident, urged security agencies to immediately arrest those behind the physical assault so that they can be made to face full wrath of the law.
+Senator Moro who sympathized with Ameh over the unfortunate incident urged security agencies to immediately arrest those behind the physical assault so that they can be made to face the full wrath of the law.

 Leave a Reply